openmrs/openmrs-book-guide/Configuration/managing-concepts-and-metadata.md

 ## Internationalization

 Concepts can be easily internationalized; that is you can enter different concept names for every allowed locale.
-The list of allowed locales is stored in a setting **locale.allowed.list** as comma separated language codes \(for instanceen,fr, orde\).
+The list of allowed locales is stored in a setting **locale.allowed.list** as comma separated language codes \(for instance en,fr, orde\).
 You can edit the setting from **Administration &gt; Maintenance &gt; Settings**.
 See this link for the full list of ISO 639.2 language codes:

 [https://wiki.openmrs.org/display/docs/Localization+and+Languages](https://wiki.openmrs.org/display/docs/Localization+and+Languages)